-General fund - The general fund is used to account for all financial resources except those required to be accounted for in another fund.
+General fund -The general fund is used to account for and report all financial resources not accounted for and reported in another fund.
 The general fund balance is available for any purpose provided it is expended or transferred according to the general laws of Ohio.